Data protection planning

 For example, a 10TB database with a 10% weekly change rate averages approximately 6GB per hour of total changes.
 With 10Gb of connectivity, this database requires approximately six minutes to transfer.
 The change rate varies with fluctuation in the database change rate, but overall a 15-minute update interval and thus a 15-minute RPO should be achievable.
 If there are 100 such databases, then 600 minutes is required to transfer the data.
 Therefore, an RPO of one-hour is not possible.
 Likewise, a replica of a single database 100TB in size with a 10% weekly change rate cannot be updated reliably in one hour.

 Additional factors can affect replication, such as replication overhead and limitations on the number of concurrent replication operations.
-However, overall planning for a single-volume replication strategy can be based on available bandwidth, and a replication RPO of one hour is generally achievable.
+However, overall planning for a single-resource replication strategy can be based on available bandwidth, and a replication RPO of one hour is generally achievable.
 An RPO lower than one hour becomes more difficult to achieve and should only be performed after consulting NetApp Professional Services.
 In some cases, 15 minutes is feasible with very good site-to-site network connectivity.
-However, overall, when an RPO below one hour is required, the multi-volume log replay architecture yields better results.
+However, overall, when an RPO below one hour is required, the multi-resource log replay architecture yields better results.

 The RTO with consistency group replication in a disaster recovery scenario is excellent, typically measured in seconds from a storage point of view.
 The most straightforward approach is to simply break the mirror, and the database is ready to be started.
 Database startup time is typically about 10 seconds, but very large databases with a lot of logged transactions could take a few minutes.